PhilosophiMoonbeam/geminiMind/.gemini/scripts/README.md

 #### Workflow Integration

-This script is part of the **Project-Wide Development Workflow** (see `memory-bank/systemContext.md`).
+This script is part of the **Project-Wide Development Workflow**.
 It should be run periodically (e.g., monthly or after major releases) to ensure the `tasks/` directory and `memory-bank/progress.md` remain focused on current and recent activities.

 #### Usage